 You can set a trap to collect snails together.
 The most common trap is “Lettuce leaf,” and you can follow these steps to remove snails more effectively.

-- First, you should add some lettuce leaf into the small glass ball or jar
+- First, you should add some lettuce leaves to the small glass ball or jar

-- Then place it in the bottom of your aquarium for overnight
+- Then place it in the bottom of your aquarium overnight

 - The next day you can see the jar that fills with snails

 - You can do the same procedure until most of the snails gone